AliAbukar/project-0/README.md

-they are same with footer and navigation (fixed top navigation)
+ they are same with footer and navigation (fixed top navigation) and they all have a media query